Pedagogy for Equity Reading Group

 All faculty and staff are invited to join colleagues in reading, discussing, and putting into practice ideas from current literature.

-This semester’s reading group will meet four Tuesdays, College Hour in the Teaching and Learning Center (Room 341):
+Last semester’s reading group met four Tuesdays, College Hour in the Teaching and Learning Center (Room 341):

 - February 4

 - February 18